Eagles vs. Falcons Preview: 3 Keys to Atlanta Win

 It's too easy to say the Falcons need to protect Matt Ryan; that goes without saying.

 Left tackle Jake Matthews and center Matt Hennessy will be called on to help Mayfield.
-New head coach Arthur Smith's offense runs a double tight end set as a base offense.
+Smith runs a double-tight end set as a base offense.
 There will be plenty of bodies on the line of scrimmage to help Mayfield should Matthews and Hennessy cheat his direction.

 Eagles vs. Falcons Preview: 3 Keys to Atlanta Win